synw/rxclass/README.md

 # Rxclass

-A set of stateful abstract classes with reactive properties
+A set of stateful data classes with reactive properties

 - [Reactive data class](#base-reactive-class): base class with reactive properties
 - [Persistent data class](#persistent-data-class): a class that persists it's own state to localstorage